Zhitro: Exegesis

 The Dzogchen practice of Zhitro involves viewing the body as a mandala of both peaceful and wrathful deities, the inclusivity promoting awareness in the practitioner of the universality of Buddha-nature.
 As a subtle body practice using yogic practices to manipulate the lung, or subtle-winds, of the body, this is a completion stage practice of the Inner Tantras.
-The Lion's Roar Tantric Glossary describes the Zhitro mandala practice:

-Zhi-khro is a practice of Tibetan Buddhism involving visualizing the body as a composite of the 100 peaceful and wrathful deities.
-In the practice, the deities are first visualized in mandalas of 42 peaceful and 58 wrathful deities centered in the heart, throat and crown chakra, and then in all the channels and nadis of the body.
+The Lion's Roar Tantric Glossary describes the Zhitro mandala practice as a visualization of the body composed of 100 deities, 42 of which are peaceful and 58 of which are wrathful, located in the heart, throat, and crown cakras and in the nāḍis, or subtle body channels.

-Shugchang, et al. (2000) define and frame the Zhi-khro teachings in relation to the Inner Tantras, Anuyoga, Atiyoga, Guhyagarbha tantra, rigpa, Śūnyatā, non-duality, kye-rim, dzog-rim and bardo: